 Because the only best way is to collect the Sargassum from the sea before they die on the beaches and produce hydrogen sulfide, I designed a boat that is truly efficient and easy to maintain.
 A real floating debris and seaweeds harvester !

-- the only harvesting boat approved by Florida Atlantic University – Brian Lapointe Ph.
+- the only harvesting boat approved and recommended by Florida Atlantic University – Brian Lapointe Ph.
 D. HARBOR BRANCH

 - cockpit at the front: excellent visibility

 - good maneuverability: 2 outboard motors ( catamaran )

 - low center of gravity: good stability at sea

 - specially designed to harvest along a floating net, a dock etc.

 - one Sargaboat© can have several trailers (Sargatrailer©)

 - one Sargaboat© covers a large working area